az-digital/arizona-bootstrap/site/docs/2.0/getting-started/contents.md

 └── scss/
 ```

 The `scss/` and `js/` are the source code for our CSS and JavaScript.
 The `dist/` folder includes everything listed in the precompiled download section above.
-The `site/docs/` folder includes the source code for our documentation, and `examples/` of {{ .Site.Title }} usage.
+The `site/docs/` folder includes the source code for our documentation, and `examples/` of {{< ourname >}} usage.
 Beyond that, any other included file provides support for packages, license information, and development.